Invisalign

 • The risk of injury is reduced.

 • Invisalign can be used to treat both simple and complex cases.
-Whereas, other clear aligners can treat only simple malocclusion issues.
+In contrast, other clear aligners can treat only simple malocclusion issues.

 • The movement of the teeth can be monitored closely and controlled.
-Neither braces nor other clear aligners are capable of doing this.
+Neither braces nor other clear aligners allow dentists to do this.

 • One can eat different types of food without having to worry while using Invisalign.
 This isn't possible in the case of braces as the food particles may get stuck between them.

 • Brushing and flossing would be difficult in the case of braces.
-But, Invisalign doesn't affect such cleaning activities.
+Invisalign, in contrast, doesn't affect such cleaning activities.

-• It doesn't require frequent visits to the dentist, i.e. one visit every four to six weeks would suffice.
-But braces and other aligners require more attention from the dentist.
+• Invisalign doesn't require frequent visits to the dentist, i.e., one visit every four to six weeks would suffice.
+Meanwhile, braces and other aligners require more attention from the dentist.

 • Braces have sharp edges and brackets, which may injure the patient.
-There's no such risk involved with Invisalign.
+There is no such risk involved with Invisalign.

 • Invisalign is removable, while braces are fixed.